The Difference Between ETFs and Mutual Funds is Capital Flow

 The differences between ETFs and mutual funds are fees and accessibility.
 But the biggest difference is the way capital flows and who gets paid.

-Most people believe the difference between mutual funds and ETF is that ETFs are index-tracking funds, and mutual funds are actively managed funds.
-While this is true in many cases, it does not tell the entire story.
+Most people believe the difference between mutual funds and ETFs is that ETFs are index-tracking funds, and mutual funds are actively managed funds.

 Let’s start with what ETFs and mutual funds have in common.

-The similarities between ETFs and mutual funds
+ETF and mutual funds commonalities

 ETFs vs. Mutual Funds ETF Mutual Fund